linked-art/linked.art/docs/community/projects/ees2/docs/quire/index.md

 `artist, type, year, period, dimensions, materials, location, accession, credit line, set, owner, took place at, encountered by, find spot, access statement, web page, thumbnail link, description, citations, provenance`

 After entering a comma-separated list of fields, the module disregards the object_display_order and retrieves the fields in the list in the order they were provided.

+#### **4.5 Selecting objects in 'activity' record**

+When `--select` is passed along with an ‘activity’ URI, a list of creators of the objects included in the record and their types will be presented.
+This initiates an interactive selection process:

+`Please select the URIs you would like to process based on creators and object types (e.g., "creators: raphael, vincent van gogh AND/OR types: drawing, painting"):`

+After entering the selection in the required format, only the objects that meet the criteria will be processed.

+**Note:** A spreadsheet is generated and used to facilitate filtering URIs based on the chosen creators and object types.
+This option requires that ‘b’ (both spreadsheet generation and processing) is selected in the interaction explained in Section 3.
+The `--select` option will not work if ‘p’ (process only) is chosen, as no spreadsheet will be generated in that mode.